-1010.5.7 LIFESAVING
+1011.5.7 LIFESAVING

 This award is given some years and there is no limit on the number of recipients.
-This award is given to an officer who takes action that directly saves a person's life.
+This award is given to any member of the Police Department who takes action that directly saves a person's life.

-- Employee is a sworn officer - The officer took direct, immediate, and positive action to preserve the life of another human being who was in danger of dying - The action prevented a probable or certain loss of life - The circumstances were such that any delay in providing the assistance would most likely have resulted in the person's death - The person saved was either subsequently discharged from a medical facility or continued to live with consciousness, for a week after the incident - The act occurred while on duty, or while in uniform, or while the officer was otherwise representing himself/herself as a Neenah Police Officer
+- The member took direct, immediate, and positive action to preserve the life of another human being who was in danger of dying - The action prevented a probable or certain loss of life - The circumstances were such that any delay in providing the assistance would most likely have resulted in the person's death - The person saved was either subsequently discharged from a medical facility or continued to live with consciousness, for a week after the incident - The award is regardless of whether the act occurred while on duty or off. - Narcan administration saves will be reviewed on a case by case basis with consideration of how the victim was exposed to the substance causing the overdose. - A member who receives this award and subsequently becomes a sworn officer can also wear the uniform bar.